sm873x/fee-calculator/README.md

 # fee-calculator
 An assignment to practice basic JS skills by creating a calculator.

-End of the First Week - Front End Engineering Course @ The Iron Yard
+Second Week - Front End Engineering Course @ The Iron Yard

 THIS remains burned into my memory as the moment when my brain had to work in a way that I can't remember it ever working before.
 The first time where we had to break